pnevyk/gryf/README.md

-*Gryf* /ɡrɨf/ is the czech word for [griffin](https://en.wikipedia.org/wiki/Griffin), a legendary creature from medieval times and [one](https://twitter.com/sgrif) of the funniest people in my Twitter feed.
+*Gryf* /ɡrɨf/ is the czech word for [griffin](https://en.wikipedia.org/wiki/Griffin), a legendary creature from medieval times.
 And edit-distance-wise, it is not far from "graf" which is the czech for "graph".

 ## License